Category 1

 Program Description

-The UBC Sport and Exercise Residency Program combines several longitudinal clinics with core rotations throughout the year.
+The program combines several longitudinal clinics with core rotations throughout the year.

 Weekly Longitudinal Clinics: